 PSY 338 ISP: Clinical Assessment Procedures: Presents principles of psychological testing and evaluation.
 Highlights referral setting, relationships among test scores, consulting outside sources, role of the clinician, interpreting test data, integrating client's history with observations, and age considerations affecting interpretation of test data.
 Attempts to establish elusive connection between results of psychological testing and psychotherapy.
 Prerequisite: PSY 150.

-PSY 341 BEH: Learning with Laboratory: Introduces fundamentals of behavior acquisition and modification: reinforcement, stimulus discrimination, extinction, and sequential organization.
+PSY 341 BEH: Learning: Introduces fundamentals of behavior acquisition and modification: reinforcement, stimulus discrimination, extinction, and sequential organization.
 Emphasizes total competence learning, requiring student to advance beyond recognition and recall.
-Prerequisite: PSY 150, 155, and 255.
+Prerequisite: PSY 155.

-PSY 342 BEH: Comparative Animal Behavior with Laboratory: Surveys the research by comparative psychologists and ethologists regarding species-specific vs. species-general behaviors.
+PSY 342 BEH: Comparative Animal Behavior: Surveys the research by comparative psychologists and ethologists regarding species-specific vs. species-general behaviors.
 Topics include migration and other seasonal behaviors, territorial behavior, communication, aggression, defense, and reproduction-related behaviors such as mate recruitment, nesting, caring for young, and offspring socialization.
 Social and group behaviors, including dominance and social-synchrony, also included.
-Prerequisites: PSY 150, 155, and 255.
+Prerequisites: PSY 155.